Not sure where to go after Kuala Lumpur? This post will cover six of the most popular destinations to go after Kuala Lumpur.

 RELATED POST: MY COMPREHENSIVE GUIDE TO IPOH

-Penang is the most popular place on this list.
+Penang is the most popular place on this of places about where to go from Kuala Lumpur.
 I couldn’t find any official numbers so I decided to confirm my hypothesis by searching the number of times a hashtag was used on Instagram for each location. #Penang was the winner with over four million tags.
 Penang’s street art is

 How to get there: There are regular flights to Penang from Kuala Lumpur which can be cost and time effective when on sale.